Activity: Value Exchange Ledger (Employee)

 Introduction

-People often say they want to work with, or for someone, where they feel valued.
-However, Value isn’t the same thing for everyone.
+People often say they want to work with, or for, someone where they feel valued.
+However, value isn’t the same thing for everyone.
 What things are evidence that you are being valued?
-What is Valuable to you when it comes to the work you do?
+What is valuable to you when it comes to the work you do?

 Resources